AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/08-chapter-2-khorvaire-gazetteer-faiths-of-khorvaire.md

 - You have been chosen by a hero.
 Live your life as they lived theirs, letting their instincts guide you.
 - Treasure our past and the stories of our people.
 You are the vessel through which new legends will arise.

-> [!readaloud] Voice of Breland—The KaLashtar prophecy you can't ignore!
+> [!readaloud] Voice of Breland—The Kalashtar prophecy you can't ignore!
 >
 > Many of the people of Khorvaire have never met a kalashtar.
 Some say these people are in contact with celestial spirits; here at the *Voice of Breland*, we say they're a rare type of lunatic we've imported from Sarlona.
 So it was a special treat for tourists when one of the spiritual leaders of the kalashtar of Sharn made an unexpected appearance in the grand plaza of Hope's Peak.
 The enlightened Havakhad—that's what he calls himself—issued a warning that "darkness was gathering" and that "a terrible time lies just ahead."
 He beseeched the assembled crowds to show kindness to neighbor and stranger alike, and not to let "fear cause strife in the hard days to come."
 Apparently Havakhad hasn't heard the news that we're winning the war.
 But if the world does end tomorrow, you read it here first!
 ^voice-of-brelandthe-kalashtar-prophecy-you-cant-ignore